bk1285/rpi_wordclock/doc/doc_hardware_setup.rst

     :scale: 40%
     :alt: After Soldering

     After soldering the LED strip, the clock looks like this.
 The soldering needs to be done according to the wiring layout, you chose: E.g. something like :ref:`this<concept_exemplary_wiring_layout>`.
+Assure to connect the LED strip in the right direction.
+Little arrows indicate that along the strip.

 .. figure:: _images/software_update.jpg
     :scale: 40%